SkynetLabs/skynet-docs/source/includes/_mysky.md

 ## Getting And Setting User Data

-Once a user is logged in, the app will be able to get and set data in their filesystem, as long as it has permissions for the filepath it is trying to access as well as for the type of data (Discoverable or Hidden) being read or written.
+Once a user is logged in, the app will be able to get and set data in the user's filesystem, as long as the app has permissions for the filepath it is trying to access as well as for the type of data (Discoverable or Hidden) being read or written.